ElementoLab/utag/README.md

 )
 ```

-To vizually inspect the results of the method:
+To visually inspect the results of the method:
 ```python
 import scanpy as sc
 for roi in utag_results.obs['roi'].unique():